mofayezi/mofayezi.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: CE @ Sharif University of Technology
+subtitle: Computer Engineering @ Sharif University of Technology

 profile:
   align: right